dfinity/ic/rs/tests/README.md

 ```

 If your test is supposed to run for more than 50min, you need to set the
-'SYSTEM_TESTS_TIMEOUT' environment variable to a suitable value in seconds.
+`SYSTEM_TESTS_TIMEOUT` environment variable to a suitable value in seconds.

 If you have further questions, please contact the testing team on #eng-testing.

-# How to write a System Test
+# How to write a system test

 Before progressing, it is worth understanding how system tests work
 conceptually and what makes them different from unit tests.